-Major media outlets, federal and state legislators, national and international organizations, and the nation’s leading colleges and universities frequently call on Saporta for her expertise.
+Federal and state legislators, national and international organizations, and the nation’s leading colleges and universities frequently call on Saporta for her expertise.
 She has testified before the United States Congress and state legislatures, and frequently presents at national and international conferences, colleges, and universities.

 Saporta currently serves on the Advisory Board of If/When/How and the Advisory Board of Nursing Students for Sexual and Reproductive Health.
 She has also served on the President’s Council of Cornell Women and the Advisory Council of the School of Industrial and Labor Relations at her alma mater, Cornell University; on the District of Columbia Commission for Women; the Advisory Council of the Women’s Information Network; the Executive Committee of the National Council of Women’s Organizations; and the Board of Directors of URGE.

 Prior to joining the pro-choice movement, Saporta had a distinguished career in the labor movement.
 She began as a representative for the Western Conference of Teamsters, and Saporta rose to become the first woman to serve as an organizing director for an international union.
 In her nearly twenty years with the Teamsters Union, she conducted hundreds of successful organizing campaigns in virtually all of the country’s geographic regions and economic sectors.